-Phytophthora Dieback infestations were demarcated with day-glow orange flagging tape.
+Phytophthora Dieback infestations were demarcated with fluoro pink flagging tape.
 A single band of tape was tied to a suitable tree with the knot facing towards the infestation.
 The taped boundaries were positioned on, or within 3 metres of the perceived disease front, and placed approximately 10 -15m apart.